 We all love using our phones for social media, taking photos, and listening to music.
-But sometimes, as our phones get older, they can act up.
-One common problem users encounter is when there's no sound when watching videos on Android.
-This issue can be frustrating since finding the specific cause is difficult.
-The issue may lie with your phone speaker, software, settings, or video.
-Fortunately, there are simple solutions you can do to fix this problem.
-In this post, we'll explore why your Android plays videos without sound and offer 9 simple solutions for you to try.
+But as our devices get older, they sometimes start to act up.
+One common issue many users face is when there's no sound when watching videos on Android.
+This can be especially frustrating because it's often hard to pinpoint the exact cause.

 No Sound on Android Video Fix

-Part 1.
-9 Simple Solutions to Fix No Sound When Playing Videos on Android
+Part 2.
+9 Solutions to Fix No Sound When Playing Videos on Android

 There could be several reasons why the sound on your Android phone isn't working, but the good news is that there are solutions for each of them.
 Following a thorough troubleshooting process, we present the following nine solutions: